-- "special fund" means the special fund established under the Public Finance (Management and Accountability) Act for the purpose of environmental management. - "specimen" means a species of fauna or flora, whether alive or dead, a shell, skin, plumage, nest, eggs, part or derivative, and includes goods which from an accompanying document, the packaging, mark or label or from other circumstances appear to be parts or derivatives of fauna or flora; - "St. George's Declaration" means the St. George's Declaration of Principles for Environmental Sustainability in the Organisation of Eastern Caribbean States signed by the Organisation of Eastern Caribbean States Ministers responsible for the Environment at St. George's, Grenada in April 2001; - "statutory body" means an organisation or agency authorised by an Act to construct and maintain public roads, drains or other infrastructure works, or carry on an undertaking for the supply of electricity, water, telecommunications services or other public utility; - "strict nature reserve" means a protected area managed mainly for scientific purposes and includes an area of Crown or private land or water or both land and water possessing some outstanding or representative ecosystems, geological or physiological features or species, available primarily for scientific research or environmental monitoring;

-- "sustainable use" means the use of natural resources in a way and at a rate that does not lead to the long term decline of biological diversity, thereby maintaining its potential to meet the needs and aspirations of present and future generations; - "temporary protected area" means the designation of a protected area for the immediate protection of species of fauna and flora or a geographically defined area and includes an area of Crown or private land or water or both land and water designated in the national interest; - "threatened species" means species or subspecies of fauna and flora, or their populations- - (a) that are likely to become endangered within the foreseeable future throughout all or part of their range if the factors causing numerical decline or habitat degradation continue to operate; or - (b) that are rare because they are usually localised within restricted geographical areas or habitats or are thinly scattered over a more extensive range and which are potentially or actually subject to decline and possible endangerment or extinction; - "Tribunal" means the Physical Planning and Environmental (Appeals) Tribunal appointed under the Physical Planning Act (Cap.
-08.03); - "vehicle" means a form of conveyance or transportation-
+- (a) means an individual of a species of fauna or flora (whether alive or dead), any part of such individual (including a shell, skin, plumage, nest or eggs) or anything derived from such individual (whether or not processed by man); and - (b) includes goods which, from an accompanying document, packaging, mark or label or from other circumstances, appear to be an individual, or part of an individual, of a species of fauna or flora or to be derived from such individual: - "St. George's Declaration" means the St. George's Declaration of Principles for Environmental Sustainability in the Organisation of Eastern Caribbean States signed by the Organisation of Eastern Caribbean States Ministers responsible for the Environment at St. George's, Grenada in April 2001; - "statutory body" means an organisation or agency authorised by an Act to construct and maintain public roads, drains or other infrastructure works, or carry on an undertaking for the supply of electricity, water, telecommunications services or other public utility; - "strict nature reserve" means a protected area managed mainly for scientific purposes and includes an area of Crown or private land or water or both land and water possessing some outstanding or representative ecosystems, geological or physiological features or species, available primarily for scientific research or environmental monitoring; - "sustainable use" means the use of natural resources in a way and at a rate that does not lead to the long term decline of biological diversity, thereby maintaining its potential to meet the needs and aspirations of present and future generations; - "temporary protected area" means the designation of a protected area for the immediate protection of species of fauna and flora or a geographically defined area and includes an area of Crown or private land or water or both land and water designated in the national interest; - "threatened species" means species or subspecies of fauna and flora, or their populations- - (a) that are likely to become endangered within the foreseeable future throughout all or part of their range if the factors causing numerical decline or habitat degradation continue to operate; or - (b) that are rare because they are usually localised within restricted geographical areas or habitats or are thinly scattered over a more extensive range, and that are potentially or actually subject to decline and possible endangerment or extinction;